-Description: The purpose of this review is to research, consider, and prepare background material related to options for service delivery for the stormwater program going forward.
+Description: The purpose of this review is to research, consider, and prepare background material to present to the Board of Aldermen related to options for levels of service for the stormwater program going forward.

 Background: The Town has been incrementally increasing the levels of stormwater services for several decades through Land Use Ordinance changes, preparation and implementation of multiple federal and state regulatory requirements, and in the past decade, in response to increases in intense rainfall events and increased flooding.
-This culminated in the creation of the Stormwater Utility and establishment of dedicated stormwater funding in 2017-18, setting the stage for the most significant increase in service delivery to date.
-The purpose of this review is to review current service delivery and look at options for service delivery going forward.
+This culminated in the creation of the Stormwater Utility and establishment of dedicated stormwater funding in 2017-18.
+The purpose of this review is to identify several level of service options.
+One specific topic to be reviewed is the degree of Town responsibility for maintenance and inspection of privately owned Stormwater Control Measures.